← Brayden WatkinsThe Benchmark

 Claude Sonnet 4.6API · one-shot6 / 8134 / 13897.1%

 Real capability spread: Opus 4.7 cleared task 08 (JSON Schema validator) but Sonnet 4.6 missed two tests on combinator semantics (allOf and the oneOf zero-match case).
 Both still failed task 06 (LRU + TTL) on constructor input validation.
-GPT-5.5 and Gemini 2.5 Pro runs ship once their billing tiers are enabled.
+GPT-5.5 and Gemini 2.5 Pro runs are planned next; the harness is model-agnostic, so adding a model is one config entry.
+Agent-CLI runs (Claude Code, Codex CLI, Gemini CLI) are the v3 goal.

 III · Tasks